-Many considered a uterine lipoleiomyoma as a distinct variety of leiomyoma.
+Many considered uterine lipoleiomyoma as a distinct variety of leiomyoma.
 Histologically, it is composed of variable amounts of adipocytes and smooth muscle cells, separated by thin fibrous tissue.
 The exact etiology is not well known but is thought to represent fatty metaplasia of the smooth muscle cells of a leiomyoma.
-Lesions can vary in size from a few mm to a few cms.
+Lesions can vary in size from a few millimeters to a few centimeters.

 Advanced imaging of these lesions allows for differentiation from cystic ovarian neoplasms, which may require surgical therapy 3.

 - the rim likely represents a layer of myometrium surrounding the fatty central component 3

 - often poor vascularity on color Doppler examination

 - often contains areas of soft tissue density